FreeTubeApp/yt-channel-info/README.md

 * Data acquisition time increases by many times;
 * Any change to the YouTube DOM entails non-working methods of this library.

-You must consider this before you use **YouTube Grabber**
+You must consider this before you use **YouTube Channel Info**

 ## Installation
 ```
-npm i youtube-grabber-js
+npm i yt-channel-info --save
 ```

 ## Tests